 MR Dictionary

 Multivariable Mendelian randomization.
 Adapted from Zheng et al. Multivariable MR uses multiple instruments (Z1, ..., Zn) associated with multiple, potentially correlated exposures (e.g., X1, X2 and X3) to jointly estimate the independent causal effect of each of the exposures on a particular outcome (Y).
-It can also be used to explore mediation following two-step MR.
+It can also be formally used to explore mediation following two-step MR.

 Figure 2.3 - Multivariable Mendelian randomization.
 Adapted from Zheng et al. Multivariable MR uses multiple instruments (Z1, ..., Zn) associated with multiple, potentially correlated exposures (e.g., X1, X2 and X3) to jointly estimate the independent causal effect of each of the exposures on a particular outcome (Y).
-It can also be used to explore mediation following two-step MR.
+It can also be formally used to explore mediation following two-step MR.

 References